-- > Does the school have an access policy? - > Does the school access policy follow the DfES Template? - > Does the school examine all capital projects to maximise access and reasonable adjustment? - > Does the school's letting policy itemise the access provided by the venue? - > Does the school's lettings policy specify the type of adjustments that the school and other local services can provide? - ➤ Is information about lettings provided in accessible formats e.g. easy read, audiotape, electronically or pictograms? - > Is the school's point of contact with the public fully accessible? - ➤ Have school staff dealing with the pubic had disability equality training e.g. office staff, school keeping staff and the Bursar? - > Have evacuation procedures been developed and do they take full account of the needs of disabled people?
+- Does the school have an access policy? - > Does the school access policy follow the DfES Template? - > Does the school examine all capital projects to maximise access and reasonable adjustment? - > Does the school's letting policy itemise the access provided by the venue? - ➤ Does the school's lettings policy specify the type of adjustments that the school and other local services can provide? - ➤ Is information about lettings provided in accessible formats e.g. Easy Read, Audio Tape, electronically or pictograms? - > Is the schools point of contact with the public fully accessible? - ➤ Have school staff dealing with the pubic had disability equality training e.g. office staff, school keeping staff or the Bursar? - ➤ Have evacuation procedures been developed and do they take full account of the needs of disabled people?